ktaranov/sqlserver-kit/SSMS/SSMS_Tips/README.md

  - Client Processing Time
  - Total Execution Time
  - Wait Time on Server Replies

+## Configure Object Explorer to Script Compression and Partition Schemes for Indexes
+Is this index compressed or partitioned?

+By default, you wouldn’t know just by scripting out the index from Object Explorer.
+If you script out indexes this way to check them into source code, or to tweak the definition slightly, this can lead you to make mistakes.

+You can make sure you’re aware when indexes have compression or are partitioned by changing your scripting settings:
+- Click Tools – > Options
+- Go to SQL Server Object Explorer -> Scripting
+- Scroll down in the right pane of options and set both of these to ‘True’
+  - Script Data Compression Options
+  - Script Partition Schemes
+- Click OK

 ## Using GO X to Execute a Batch or Statement Multiple Times